NMAP scanner is an Open Source Suite For Network Discovery And Security Auditing.

 In real life, it’s most often used to locate available hosts and services on a network, determine the operating systems and versions utilised by machines on a network and pinpoint a network’s open ports.

 While it’s a valuable software used by security professionals for performing a network inventory or a vulnerability assessment.

 It was designed to rapidly scan large networks, but works fine against single hosts.
 Nmap runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.

 In addition to the classic command-line Nmap executable, to use Nmap suite includes an advanced GUI and results viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).

 NMAP is popular, flexible, powerful, portable, easy to use, open source, free software, well documented , supports by many vibrant community of developers and users and has acclaimed many awards.

-One very important aspect of NMAP to remember is that these scans should be ran with Root or Administrator access depending on the type of system you are using.
+One very important aspect of use NMAP to remember is that these scans should be ran with Root or Administrator access depending on the type of system you are using.
 This is required because the scans send raw packets which require privileged system access.

 Must See – NMAP Commands Cheatsheet